particle-iot/docs/src/content/getting-started/new.md

 ### Updated carriers 2026-03-04

-Updated the 4G bands for cellular carriers that did not previously list 4G bands as many have added support since the last update.
+Updated the 4G bands for cellular carriers that did not previously list 4G bands as several have added support since the last update.

 ### Schema editor fix 2026-03-02